17451k/clade/docs/usage.md

-This method can't intercept commands that are executed bypassing the PATH environment variable: for example, `gcc` command can be intercepted, but directl call of `/usr/bin/gcc` cannot be.
+This method can't intercept commands that are executed bypassing the PATH environment variable: for example, `gcc` command can be intercepted, but direct call of `/usr/bin/gcc` cannot be.
 If you need to intercept such commands you may use `Wrapper.wrap_list` configuration option (read about configuration in the [configuration](configuration.md) section).